Email FacebookTwitterMenu burgerClose thin

 • Regular Payment Annuity: You purchase your annuity with regular payments over time.

-• Variable Annuity: You receive variable payments for either a defined period of time or for the rest of your life.
+• Variable Annuity: You receive variable payments for either a defined period or for the rest of your life.
 The payments are determined by your contracts, such as a variable interest rate or an indexed payment system.

-• Joint/Survivor Annuities: You receive fixed payments for the rest of your life.
+• Joint/Survivor Annuity: You receive fixed payments for the rest of your life.
 After you die, a named partner continues to receive fixed payments for the rest of their life (although this second set of payments may be a different amount than the first).

-Drawbacks of Annuities
+Pros and Cons of Annuities

-The Bottom Line
+Bottom Line

 An annuity is a contract that issues you a regular payment over a fixed period of years.
 They’re most often used in retirement, as products that give you money each month for the rest of your life.
 If you buy an annuity worth $1 million, you can make a significant amount of money back on this purchase, but exactly how much can range widely.
 The total amount you can earn depends on the factors in your annuity contract.

-Tips on Buying Annuities
+Tips for Buying Annuities

-• Annuities can be a great option, for the right person.
-It really depends on what your overall retirement plan is.
-If you’re unsure, it might help to speak with a financial advisor who can work to achieve the right investments and insurance products for you.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+• If you’re unsure if an annuity is right for you, it might help to speak with a financial advisorFinding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • How can you calculate annuity rates of return for yourself?
 Fortunately, we’ve put together a helpful cheat sheet right here that you can use to help plan out your investment options.

-• Use SmartAsset’s no-cost retirement calculator to get a quick estimate of how you’re doing in preparing for retirement.
+• Use SmartAsset’s retirement calculator to get a quick estimate of how you’re doing in preparing for retirement.

 Photo credit: ©iStock.com/gorodenkoff, ©iStock.com/filadendron, ©iStock.com/FlamingoImages